In this chapter, you will learn how to:

-- Recognize foundational concepts related to social justice and identity.
+- MLO 3.1 Identify foundational concepts related to social justice, identity and dress.
+[CLO 1]

-- Reflect on one’s progress towards development of empathy related to social justice issues and identity,
+- MLO 3.4 Reflect on one’s progress towards development of empathy related to social justice issues, identity, and dress.
+[CLO 4]

 Social justice is the equal distribution of privilege, opportunities, and wealth.
 Social injustice, then, is when there is unequal distribution of privilege, opportunities, and wealth.
 In the current U.S. society, there is a significant imbalance in the distribution of privilege, opportunities, and wealth across a wide variety of areas.

 Ornstein, A.C.
 Social Justice: History, Purpose and Meaning.
 Society 54,541–548 (2017). https://doi.org/10.1007/s12115-017-0188-8

 Inequity and the United States

 The gender pay gap is one example of inequality in the United States.
 Studies have demonstrated that when women and men perform the same jobs, women on average are paid less than men.
 The gender pay gap varies across industries, but women who are financial managers, physicians, accountants, retail sales workers, registered nurses, lawyers, education administrators, and chief executives earn between 65% and 92% of what men earn for performing the same job responsibilities; the only differentiating factor is their gender.
 The fashion industry also suffers from gender inequality.
 While there are numerous women working in the fashion industry, research from 2018 found that the highest-paid employees in the fashion industry were male, about 80% of executives.
 Therefore, despite the fashion industry being dominated by women employees and women’s clothing having more sales than men’s clothing, men are more often occupying the higher paid jobs in the fashion industry.